 Pupil Premium Strategy

-At Abbs Cross Academy and Arts College we pride ourselves on having high aspiration and ambition for all pupils, regardless of their background.
+At Abbs Cross Academy, we pride ourselves on having high aspiration and ambition for all pupils, regardless of their background.
 We operate a no excuse culture, setting children up to have the skills, knowledge and confidence to succeed.
 Our mission is to ensure that every pupil achieves academic success and has the real option of going to university or following a career of their choice.
 We believe our pupils work hard towards this goal because we make it real for them.

 We have high expectations for all of our pupils, and believe that with great teaching and a lot of love and care, every child can fulfil their potential.